Dogwalker-kryt/Dogwalker-kryt/README.md

 # Hi there
 iam Dogwalker-kryt im a self thought programer in C/C++, Rust and Pyhton and i use Linux.

-i work allot on my repo's in my free time.
+i work a lot on my repo's in my free time.

 i try to make good usefull open source applications, i usually dont upload the finished executable, so you can complie them for your OS